username29800/Project-Workflow-DocsTemplate/Template.md

     - A: (Asset) Resource that is not a source code or script
     - I: (Internal) files that are not used directly: e.g. .git
     - D: (Document) A Documentation file
+    - M: (Mark) A symbol in a source file

 # Example
 ## Example1-version0